The Humanities Lab is a member of Swe-Clarin, a node within CLARIN (Common Language Resources and Technology Infrastructure).

 CLARIN is a European Research Infrastructure Consortium (ERIC) devoted to developing language technology (LT) and language resources as e-science and promoting LT-based computer tools in aid of research in the humanities and social sciences where text and speech make up an important kind of primary research data.
 CLARIN is of increasing importance because of the sheer volume of available “born-digital” language data, because of large-scale digitization of our cultural heritage, and because of increasing visibility and importance of e-science in all fields.
-Sweden became a member of the CLARIN ERIC in October 2014, and the Swedish CLARIN node – SWE-CLARIN – is now being set up.
+Sweden became a member of the CLARIN ERIC in October 2014, and formed the e-science consortium Swe-Clarin.

 For further information, contact sweclarin_lundhumlab.luse.